LordofBone/EventHive/README.md

 event content is `["RECEIVED"]` or `["PING"]` and produces a `ReturnTestEvent` with the appropriate content, but this of course can be changed to do whatever you want.

+You can also see how the producer can add in extra data into the event content, which can be used by the consumer;
+so you could add in extra information for the function, such as a generate TTS function requiring text to convert.

+Adding in event_type=None, event_data=None, allows an event without additional data to be passed in as well.

 Functions can either be producers, consumers or both and can communicate with each other by adding and getting events from the event queue.